astronautas/astronautas.github.io/_posts/2021-11-28-walrus-operator.md

-The walrus operator, formally the assignment expressions, has been for some time around now in Python (since 3.8).
+The Walrus operator, formally the assignment expressions, has been for some time around now in Python (since 3.8).
 I've grown fond of it :).

 You can add more clarity to the code with it: